merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 Depending on the output options used when running %(anvi-estimate-metabolism)s, these files will have different formats.
 This page describes and provides examples of the various output file types.

+Please note that the examples below show only KEGG data, but user-defined metabolic pathways (%(user-metabolism)s) can also be included in this output!

 ### How to get to this output
 ![A beautiful workflow of metabolism reconstruction in anvi'o](../../images/metabolism_reconstruction.png)

 ## Long-format output modes

 The long-format output option produces tab-delimited files.
-Each line in the file (except for the header) is indexed by an integer in the `unique_id` column.
 Different output "modes" will result in output files with different information.

 ### 'Modules' Mode

-The `modules` mode output file will have the suffix `modules.txt`.
-Each line in the file will represent information about a KEGG module in a given genome, bin, or contig of a metagenome assembly.
-Here is one example, produced by running metabolism estimation on the [Infant Gut dataset](http://merenlab.org/tutorials/infant-gut/):
+The 'modules' mode output file will have the suffix `modules.txt`.
+Each line in the file will represent information about a metabolic module in a given genome, bin, or contig of a metagenome assembly.
+Here is one example, produced by running metabolism estimation on the _Enterococcus_ external genomes in the [Infant Gut dataset](http://merenlab.org/tutorials/infant-gut/):

 |**module**|**genome_name**|**db_name**|**module_name**|**module_class**|**module_category**|**module_subcategory**|**module_definition**|**stepwise_module_completeness**|**stepwise_module_is_complete**|**pathwise_module_completeness**|**pathwise_module_is_complete**|**proportion_unique_enzymes_present**|**enzymes_unique_to_module**|**unique_enzymes_hit_counts**|**enzyme_hits_in_module**|**gene_caller_ids_in_module**|**warnings**|
 |:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|